 Overview of Anxiety

 Physiologically speaking, anxiety is the basis of action that can help us cope with difficult situations.
 A certain amount of worry is healthy, in fact, as it will encourage you to confront a problem that has been nagging you or coax you to start working on a presentation the week before the deadline instead of waiting until the last minute.
 While fears tend to have very specific roots, anxieties tend to be more directed toward things that we cannot control or sometimes things we cannot identify.
 Still, a change of mood and a physiological state is triggered.
 Anxiety induces the natural "fight or flight" response which diverts the body's resources for either fighting a perceived threat or making a hasty escape.
 Even if there is no real threat, our body responds much the same way a gazelle's body might respond to the sight of a lion in the distance.
+Get treatment from best Anxiety Disorder Treatment center in Manhattan, New York and NYC

 Anxiety disorders, in which a person is prone to chronic worry and the physical symptoms of excessive anxiety, can be quite debilitating.
 For people suffering from this mental health issue, their irrational anxieties may interfere with their daily lives, preventing them from interacting with others, going to work, or even leaving their homes.
 Anxiety disorders affect more than 40 million adults every year, making them the most common mental illnesses diagnosed.